mika-sims/firenze-housing/README.md

 - ## Wireframes

-Before the website was created, the wireframes were designed with the wireframe design tool Balsemiq.
+Before the website was created, the wireframes were designed with the wireframe design tool [Balsamiq](https://balsamiq.com/).
 A number of distinct differences emerged between the wireframe design and the final website design.
 One of the reasons is that a simpler design idea has emerged than the wireframe design.

 - Instead of creating a separate page for the storage service section, information about the content of this service had been added to the end of the services page before the find us section.